Frank Cotroni: Cotroni–Rizzuto war

 The Calabrian faction continued to operate with Frank as acting boss for his ill brother after the early 1980s.
-Peter Edwards, the crime correspondent of the Toronto Star, wrote in his biography of Cotroni that when he returned to Montreal on 25 April 1979, he "looked more like a prince returning from the Crusades than a trafficker coming home from Lewisburg's Prison Mafia Row.
+Edwards wrote in his biography of Cotroni that when he returned to Montreal on 25 April 1979, he "looked more like a prince returning from the Crusades than a trafficker coming home from Lewisburg's Prison Mafia Row.
 His hair was worn in a well groomed, cavalier style, flowering halfway over his ears.
 And his eyes shone even brighter than his perfect teeth as he strode through Dorval Airport in Montreal, his New York lawyers John Iannuzzi in tow."
+Cotroni's return to Montreal marked the moment that he become a celebrity in Montreal.
+Frank had been overshadowed by Vic Cotroni and Paolo Violi, but with Violi murdered and Vic dying of cancer, Frank became the Cotroni whom the media focused its attention on.
 Frank kept a high profile, attending boxing matches and hockey games, and cruising around Montreal in his Lincoln Continental driven by Simard.
 A militant fan of the Montreal Canadiens hockey team, Cotroni was always at the Molson Arena to watch their games and likewise he was a constant presence at boxing matches.
-Simard later wrote in his 1987 autobiography La Neveu that Cotroni was embittered by the rise of the Rizzuto family at the expense of his own, and he intended to take back the status of the premier Mafia family in Canada from the Rizzutos.
+Simard later wrote in his 1987 autobiography Le Neveu that Cotroni was embittered by the rise of the Rizzuto family at the expense of his own, and he intended to take back the status of the premier Mafia family in Canada from the Rizzutos.

 Frank first ordered Simard to kill Michel "Fatso" Marion in January 1980, who was ripping off his rackets.
 Simard killed Marion while he was eating breakfast at a diner, giving the coup de grâce on Frank's order.
 In June 1981, Simard murdered Giuseppe Montegano, a low-level cocaine dealer in Montreal, at Frank's son Francesco's private club, as he was suspected of being a police informant and had hostilities with Francesco.
 After a meeting with Michel Pozza had gone badly, Cotroni turned to Simard and said "Something has to be done about him", which the latter understood as an order to kill him.
 Pozza came from Trento in northern Italy and in 1976 had become a money launderer and the consigliere to the Cotroni family, which was an unusual promotion for somebody not from southern Italy.
 On 27 September 1982, Pozza had dinner with Cotroni and Simard, with the former pressing him to cease his shifted allegiance to the Rizzuto family.
 Midway through the dinner, Simard left early while Cotroni gave Pozza a handshake at the end, saying they would always be friends.
 Afterwards, Pozza went home where Simard was waiting for him, and shot him in the head on his driveway.